Skip to Content

 swiss-incorporated-advantages

-What is the board member
+What is the Board Member Liable For?

 As per Article 754 of the Swiss Code of Obligations, the board member can be held personally liable for any damage arising from his/her intentional or negligent breach of duties.

-He will be accountable for all social security, dividend and VAT liabilities.
+He will be accountable for all social security, dividend, and VAT liabilities.

 swiss-incorporated-faqs